gskapka/bitcoff/README.md

 ### :point_right: Usage:

 The __`./examples`__ directory has - unsurprisingly - some examples in it that you can examine to see how to run the tool.
+Before running the examples, you'll need to build the tool.
+See the build section of this __`README`__ for instructions.
 Otherwise, the usage-notes are as follows:

 ```
 ❍ BTC Transaction Maker ❍